nicklafferty/craftycody/content/life/how-to-actually-install-the-new-google-nest-cam-with-floodlight.md

 Next, I put my new junction box against the brick and used a sharpie to mark where the two mounting holes landed.
 Be sure to drill into the brick itself and NOT the mortar.

-Using that 5/32" drill bit in my hammer drill
+Using that 5/32" drill bit in my hammer drill, I drilled into those marked spots and through the brick.
+You need to pre-drill otherwise you risk cracking the brick- the same as pre-drilling through wood.
+Also, be sure to pre-drill longer than the length of your screws.